GLOBAL MARKETS-Europe shares follow Asia higher on China growth relief

 "Growth in the last quarter of 2014 shows some nice

-which shows that our scenario of a soft landing is quite close
+shows that our scenario of a soft landing is quite close to

 Mirabaud Securities in Geneva.